zomnium/garphql-spec/README.md

 }
 ```

-One of the key aspects of GraphQL is its ability to nest queries.
+One of the key aspects of GarphQL is its ability to nest queries.
 In the above
 query, we asked for R2-D2's friends, but we can ask for more information about
 each of those objects.
 So let's construct a query that asks for R2-D2's friends,
 gets their name and episode appearances, then asks for each of _their_ friends.